-Anyone willing to compete in a sporting manner may enter a competition subject to qualifying standards established by the Event Organizer.
+Anyone willing to compete in a sporting manner may enter a competition.
 Riders shall enter a competitive division at appropriate skill levels.
 Riders shall see the delegated Dock Starter for heat and estimated start times.
 Riders should be aware that timetables are subject to changes.
-Changes in the schedule during the competition shall be made only for weather, water conditions, safety, or a similar reasons as determined by the Event Organizer and/or Head Judge.
+Changes in the schedule during the competition shall be made only for weather, water conditions, safety, or a similar reason.
 The Dock Starter or their delegate shall announce these changes as appropriate.
+Riders may submit Protests to the Event Organizer.

-Riders must ride in a safe manner and shall follow the Event Organizers' and Judges' directions and safety guidance.
+Riders must ride in a safe manner and shall follow Judges' directions and safety guidance.